No one wants to get old any sooner than necessary. So when you experience old guy problems, it can be a slap in the face.

 Regardless of cause, some lifestyle changes may help.
 Weight loss, regular exercise, quitting smoking, and managing stress can help.

 For psychogenic ED, treating the underlying condition with antidepressant or anti-anxiety medication, or talk therapy may be appropriate.

 Your doctor may prescribe an ED medication to assist too.
 PDE-5 inhibitors are the first-line treatment for erectile dysfunction, even for men in their 30s.
-These include drugs like sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra), for example.
+These include drugs like sildenafil (generic Viagra, or Viagra), tadalafil (Cialis), and vardenafil (Levitra), for example.
 They have varying dosages and timing, but all have been tested rigorously for safety and effectiveness.

 In rare cases, surgery may be recommended for the treatment of ED.